Thulinma/ACNLPatternTool/src/data/iiif_1.md

-Want to use a work of art from another institution?
-Paste your IIIF URL below.
+Here comes the nerdy part!
+(Okay, the even nerdier part.)
+To use an image from another museum, you’ll need the image’s IIIF manifest.
+Manifest is software-talk for “web address.”